QuentinLaborde-ENS/Multimodal_Fusion_Using_Symbolic_Representations_and_Distance_Space_Gating/README.md

 # Multimodal Fusion Using Symbolic Representations and Distance-Space Gating

-Code accompanying the paper: **Multimodal Fusion Using Symbolic Representations and Distance-Space Gating**.
+Code accompanying the paper: **Multimodal Fusion Using Symbolic Representations and Distance-Space Gating: A Case Study**.
 This repository provides the full, interpretable pipeline for converting heterogeneous physiological and behavioral signals into symbolic sequences, computing modality-specific distances, and fusing them through an adaptive distance-space gating mechanism.

 ## 🌐 Overview